warbe-maker/warbe-maker.github.io/_posts/2020-09-11-Application-versus-Visual-Basic-Error.markdown

                    "Error source:" & vbLf & vbLf & ErrSrc(PROC)
 End Sub
 ```
-This is my very first exercise in blogging!
 The little function ErrSrc addresses the fact that VB only knows the project as the error source and has got no idea of in which module/procedure the error occurred.
 I do have this function in each module by default.
 The advantage of identifying the error source is that each procedure can have its own application error numbered from 1 to n.
 And thus no need to maintain a list of application error numbers used in a project.
 ```vbscript